-A person who moves to California with the intention of establishing residence here, and who enters the military service before a year has elapsed, may still be classified as a California resident if he or she has, at the residence determination date, otherwise met the durational requirement, and has not in the interim, established residency elsewhere.
-In other words, if he or she arrived in California with intent to establish residence in this state, subsequent absences will not preclude the residence-for-ayear from being realized, if he or she did not establish residence elsewhere during the absence.
+A person who moves to California with the intention of establishing residence here, and who enters the military service before a year has elapsed, may still be classified as a California resident if they have, at the residence determination date, otherwise met the durational requirement, and has not in the interim, established residency elsewhere.
+In other words, if they arrived in California with intent to establish residence in this state, subsequent absences will not preclude the residence-for-ayear from being realized, if they did not establish residence elsewhere during the absence.